Dr. Darrell Arnold, Professor of Philosophy

 Mostly what I’m getting at here is that there is more that religion provides people than the individual comfort of a supernatural belief system.
 Many of those things are vitally needed for many people to have a good life and are benefits of a caring community.
 Maybe that last phrase should be highlighted since I think that a lot of the appeal of religion comes down to that.
 For all the sicknesses of any religion I’ve encountered, you can often find in the midst of that elements of a caring community — at least some group of people who are focused on a moral life and who find meaning in acts of kindness toward individuals and in work for social causes greater than themselves.

 Brief reply – I agree with everything Dr. Arnold writes here.
 Religions have done, and motivate believers to do, many good things.
-(And the corollary is that many non-religious persons have done terrible things.)
 Religions also provide a sense of community to many, especially in a culture like America where isolation is such a big problem.
 I really think that religions are social clubs as much as anything else.
-It was Kierkegaard I believe who said that when you tell someone what religion you belong to you are basically telling them who you hang out with.
+It was Kierkegaard I believe who said that when you tell someone what religion you belong to you are basically noting who you hang out with.
 The social and emotional aspects of religion also explain why rational arguments have so little effect on believers.